remotestorage/remotestorage.js/docs/api/remotestorage/classes/RemoteStorage.md

 the OAuth dance.

 This method must be called *after* all required access has been claimed.
-When using the connect widget, it will call this method itself.
+When using the connect widget, it will call this method when the user clicks/taps the "connect" button.

 Special cases: